NICMx/Jool/en/usr-flags-global.md

 Long story short:

-- `--address-dependent-filtering` ON means Jool should be an (address)-restricted-cone NAT.
+- `address-dependent-filtering` ON means Jool should be an (address)-restricted-cone NAT.
-- `--address-dependent-filtering` OFF means Jool should be a full-cone NAT.
+- `address-dependent-filtering` OFF means Jool should be a full-cone NAT.

 Long story long: